KenoLabs/colored-fields/desc/colored-fields-desc-en.md

 The "Colored Fields" module enables a colorful highlight of `Enum`  and `Multi-Enum`  fields values in order to attract user's attention, i.e. after the module installation, the values of all `Enum` (when only one value is available for choosing from the list) / `Multi-Enum`(when several values are available for choosing from the list) fields get a color code that can be defined by the administrator.

-Thanks to the "Colored Fields" module, the usability of the TreoPIM interface significantly improves and becomes even more user friendly.
+Thanks to the "Colored Fields" module, the usability of the TreoCore (TreoPIM, TreoDAM, TreoCRM) interface significantly improves and becomes even more user friendly.

 ## Installation Guide